Trading post: Examples

 Major towns in the Hanseatic League, known as kontors, a form of trading posts.

 Charax Spasinu, a trading post between the Roman and Parthian Empires.

 Multiple Portuguese, Dutch, Danish, French and English trading-posts ("factories") in the Indian Ocean, from east Africa to the East Indies, but especially on the coasts of India, established from very early in the 16th century onwards.

 Manhattan and Singapore were both established as trading posts, by Dutchman Peter Minuit in 1626 and by Englishman Stamford Raffles in 1819 respectively; each later developed into major settlements.

 The City of Edmonton, Alberta began as Fort Edmonton in 1812.

-The Roman Empire was able to control a large amount of land because of its efficient systems for transferring information, goods, and military expeditions across large distances.
-Goods specifically were vital to maintaining outposts in territories distant from Rome, such as northern Africa and western Asia.
-Trading posts played a large part in managing these goods, deciding where they were going and when.
-Goods collected at these trading posts and other parts of the Roman trade system included precious stones, fabrics, ivory, and wine.
+The Roman Empire imposed control over a large area due to its efficient systems for transferring information, goods, and military expeditions across large distances.
+The transportation of goods specifically were vital to maintaining outposts in territories distant from Rome, such as northern Africa and western Asia.
+Trading posts helped move these goods and decide where they were going and when.
+Trading posts and other parts of the Roman trade system collected a range of goods included precious stones, fabrics, ivory, and wine.

 There is also evidence that cattle were traded at the Empúries trading post, established by Greeks in the 6th century BCE on the Iberian Peninsula.